shabeer-syed/ACEs/about.md

 Given the substantial under-recording of CM and mIPV (e.g. see [1](https://www.cambridge.org/core/journals/the-british-journal-of-psychiatry/article/barriers-and-facilitators-of-disclosures-of-domestic-violence-by-mental-health-service-users-qualitative-study/7A690CCBC0322D045442549A5FA3C4CF), [2](https://bjgp.org/content/67/659/e437.long)) we also added the domain “high-risk presentations of CM” (HRP-CM).
 HRP-CM encompassed indicators from the [National Institute for Health and Care Excellence (NICE)](https://www.nice.org.uk/guidance/cg89/chapter/1-Guidance) and [Royal College of General Practitioners (RGCP)](https://www.rcgp.org.uk/clinical-and-research/resources/toolkits/child-safeguarding-toolkit.aspx) that should raise clinical suspicion for CM.

 ACEs can be recorded in both mothers' and children's records.
 ACEs are considered based on each specific child's time from birth.
-Children are therefore considered unexposed if no relevant recording occur in the study period, regardless of previous exposure in children within the same family.
+Children are therefore considered unexposed if no relevant recording occurs in the study period, regardless of previous exposure in children within the same family.
 This approach mirrors changes in stress levels as the family moves through different life stages.

 * [See the "definitions and conceptual framework" page for more information](https://acesinehrs.com/definitions)